EU Low-Value Import Duty 2026: EUR 3 Rule from July 1

 6. If my product is under EUR 150, can I still assume it is easy to sell into the EU?

 No. Under EUR 150 does not mean frictionless.
-You still need the right VAT setup, product classification, customs data, and customer-charge handling.
-That threshold is a planning input, not a blanket permission slip.
+From 1 July 2026, the old customs-duty relief no longer works as a safe assumption for in-scope distance sales.
+You still need the right VAT setup, product classification, customs data, product identifiers, and customer-charge handling.

 7. How does the EU compare with the US de minimis rule?